Fecal Impaction | Constipation, and Impaction at

 Treatment of Fecal Impaction

 The main technique for fecal impaction treatment is generally an oral laxative.
-There are numerous over-the-counter diuretics, which can help stimulate clearing of the colon.
+There are numerous over-the-counter diuretics, which can help stimulate the clearing of the colon.
 Some of the time, a cured suppository, which is a drug that is put into the rectum, may offer assistance.

 On the off chance that a purgative or a suppository does not release the dung from your colon, your specialist will expel the feces physically.
 To do this, they’ll insert their gloved finger into your rectum and evacuate the blockage.